 is performed to detect cervical cancer.
 A doctor will insert a speculum into the vagina to widen it and cells from the cervix will be collected for analysis in the laboratory.
 Abnormal or mutated cells may cause or indicate cervical cancer.

-- All women over 21 years of age or within three years for the first sexual intercourse should undergo a Pap Smear, depending on whichever time arrives first.
-The test should be repeated every one to two years after that.
+- All women over 21 years of age or within three years of first sexual intercourse should undergo a Pap smear, depending on whichever comes first.
+The test should be repeated every one to two years thereafter.

-- Women over 70 years of age who have had normal results for three consecutive years and no abnormal results in the last ten years and who are not at risk for cervical cancer do not need to undergo any more Pap Tests.
+- Women over 70 years of age who have had normal results for three consecutive years, no abnormal results in the last ten years, and who are not at risk for cervical cancer do not need to undergo any futher Pap Tests.

 - A Pap Test should be performed when you are not menstruating.